El-Turkco/El-Turkco/README.md

                                                                 Hi 👋,I'am Emre

-                                                       Software and Cyber Security Student
+                                                       Software and Junior web security research

 <a href= https://tryhackme.com/p/ElTurcoo >TryHackme</a>

 <p>
-  I'm a second year computer programming student.
-I've been doing software development for over a year, I'm also interested in cyber security.
+ I have been interested in software and cybersecurity for over three years.
+I currently work professionally as a bug bounty and backend developer.
 </p>